-- 13.8.1 Failure to comply with the duty of election of representatives or duty to consult may lead to a claim for a 'Protective Award'.
+13.8.1 Failure to comply with the duty of election of representatives or duty to consult may lead to a claim for a 'Protective Award'.
 A Protective Award can be granted by an Employment Tribunal and may be an amount of up to 90-days gross pay for each affected employee.
+This can be increased by up to 25% where an employer is found to have unreasonably failed to comply with the new "fire and rehire" Code of practice published by the Government.

 The amount awarded will depend on the extent of the employer's failure and the background circumstances.
 Tribunal decisions over the years have clarified that a Protective Award is not compensation for the employee rather it is a punishment for the employer.
-Accordingly, the starting point is for the full 90 days pay to be awarded unless the employer can persuade the tribunal that a lesser amount is appropriate. - 13.8.2 The only defence would be if there were 'special circumstances' which rendered it not practicable to comply but the employer nonetheless did as much as was practicable in the circumstances e.g. did not give the 30 days but gave 20.
+Accordingly, the starting point is for the full 90 days pay to be awarded unless the employer can persuade the tribunal that a lesser amount is appropriate.

+13.8.2 The only defence would be if there were 'special circumstances' which rendered it not practicable to comply but the employer nonetheless did as much as was practicable in the circumstances e.g. did not give the 30 days but gave 20.
 Special circumstances are not defined but have been interpreted as something sudden and unforeseen.
 Insolvency of itself is not a 'special circumstance'.